feux07/Traditional-Symmetric-Key-Ciphers/README.md

 This Library is licensed under a GPLv3 License

-  Copyright (c) 2015, Fethi Erdinc Uuzn - http://blog.fethierdincuzun.com/ * All rights reserved.
+  Copyright (c) 2015, Fethi Erdinc Uzun - http://blog.fethierdincuzun.com/ * All rights reserved.

   Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions